ihengki17/workshop-fsi/README.md

 2. Click on **Cluster Settings**.
 This is where you can find your *Cluster ID, Bootstrap Server, Cloud Details, Cluster Type,* and *Capacity Limits*.
 3. On the same navigation menu, select **Topics** and click **Create Topic**.
-4. Enter **customers** as the topic name, **3** as the number of partitions, skip the data contract and then click **Create with defaults**.'
+4. Enter **customers** as the topic name, **1** as the number of partitions, skip the data contract and then click **Create with defaults**.'

 <div align="center" padding=25px>
     <img src="images/create-topic.png" width=50% height=50%>
 </div>

-5. Repeat the previous step and create a second topic name **credit_cards** and **3** as the number of partitions and skip the data contract.

 > **Note:** Topics have many configurable parameters.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
 If you are interested in viewing the default configurations, you can view them in the Topic Summary on the right side.

-7. After topic creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
+6. After topic creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
 When you begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.

 ***

-## <a name="step-5"></a>Create Datagen Connectors for Customers and Credit Cards
+## <a name="step-5"></a>Create Datagen Connectors for Customers
 The next step is to produce sample data using the Datagen Source connector.
 You will create two Datagen Source connectors.
 One connector will send sample customer data to **customers** topic, the other connector will send sample credit card data to **credit_cards** topic.

 1. First, you will create the connector that will send data to **customers**.
 From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.
 Click on the **Datagen Source** icon.